Soumya-Choudhury/Resume-Analyzer/README.md

 ---

-## 🚀 How It Works (High Level)
+## 🚀 How It Works (Simple Explanation)

-1. User uploads a **PDF resume** and pastes a **job description**
+1. The user uploads a **PDF resume** and pastes the **job description** into the app.
-2. Resume text is extracted from the PDF
+2. The system extracts readable text from the resume file.
-3. A carefully crafted prompt is sent to the LLM
+3. This resume text and job description are sent together to a Large Language Model (LLM).
-4. The LLM analyzes:
+4. The LLM compares both and evaluates:

-   * Skill overlap
-   * Missing requirements
+   * How well the resume matches the job requirements
-   * Resume quality
+   * Which skills are already present
+   * Which important skills are missing
-5. The model returns **structured JSON**
+5. The model returns the analysis in a **structured JSON format**.
-6. Streamlit displays the results in a clean, point-wise format
+6. The frontend displays the results clearly as:

+   * Match percentage
+   * Matched skills
+   * Missing skills
+   * Resume improvement suggestions

 ---